jtristan/CS1_2022/Homework/HW7/P5/statement.md

 ###### Example:

-- With <code>str = "abcdefcde", your program should print "abcdef".
+- With input str = "abcdefcde", your program should print "abcdef".

 ###### Input Format (input arrives from terminal / stdin):